 The ali‘i weren’t just leaders – they held immense mana (spiritual power) and were often thought of as physical representations of the gods.
 These same warriors tasked to protect the ali‘i and uphold the kapu are believed to continue their duties into the afterlife as the night marchers.

-Since Hawaiian was only a spoken language at the time of western contact, the first written account of the night marchers was by Captain Cook in 1883.
-He described various sightings of ghost soldiers and the spirit of King Kamehameha the Great while on the Big Island.
-Cook wasn’t the only one who claimed to see the frightening ghosts of the night.
+Since Hawaiian was only a spoken language at the time of western contact, the first written account of the night marchers wasn’t until 1883.
+The document described various sightings of ghost soldiers following the spirit of King Kamehameha the Great on the Big Island.
+This wasn’t the only claim by Hawaii residents who have seen the frightening ghosts of the night.
 Indeed, the legends of the night marchers are still told throughout the Hawaiian Islands today, with more than a few locals who proclaim they are not just a fairy tale.

 Across the island chain, residents have reported seeing a line of torches moving down the mountain, many times in areas with sheer cliffs and no roads or trails for miles.
 Some say the night marchers leave just their footprints behind, while others claim they float above the ground without leaving a trace.
 In either case, the universal understanding among believers is that you should never cross a night marcher’s path.

 As legend tells it, any unfortunate mortal who hears the warning sounds of a nearby procession should run and hide or lie down on the ground to let them pass, but most importantly, follow the ancient kapu and never make eye contact – or face the ultimate consequence.